Liam Palmer: Personal life

 Palmer grew up supporting Sheffield Wednesday, the team where he started his career.
 He also idolised Steven Gerrard.
 Palmer spoke of his fondness for Show Racism the Red Card, saying: "I think Show Racism the Red Card are doing an excellent job in raising awareness and educating children about racism, which is not just a problem in football, but in schools and everyday life."
 Palmer has stated that he himself was a victim of racial abuse.

 Palmer also set up his own football academy called Palmer School of Excellence, based in Worksop.
 The aim is to boys and girls of all ages and abilities the opportunity to play football and develop their social skills.

 In 2019, the Liverpool Echo newspaper claimed in an article that Palmer was the son of former footballer and manager Carlton Palmer, who also played for Sheffield Wednesday.
-In response, Liam Palmer confirmed that his father's name is Terry and he worked as a painter and decorator.
+In response, Palmer confirmed that his father's name is Terry and he worked as a painter and decorator.